Staff

 (She/Her/Hers)

-Linda joined the A³C staff in 2022 and works with students on programming, leadership development, and advising and also collaborates with campus partners to ensure that the needs of students are met.
-Linda is a passionate education advocate with over 12 years of international and domestic experience driving impact through education, youth and community development, gender equality, and women empowerment programs with an emphasis on providing services for marginalized populations.
+Linda joined the A³C staff in 2022 and is a passionate education advocate with over 12 years of international and domestic experience driving impact through education, youth and community development, gender equality, and women empowerment programs with an emphasis on providing services for marginalized populations.
 Linda’s activism and deep commitment to social justice stems from her own formative experiences as an undergraduate and graduate student at Stanford University, where she graduated with a BA in Asian American Studies (2006) and an MA in Sociology (2007).
 She also holds a Master of Public Administration degree from San Francisco State University.

 Hailing from San Jose, CA, Linda is the daughter of refugee parents from Viet Nam and is a first-generation college student.
 Prior to returning to Stanford, she served as Associate Director of Gender Equality and Girls’ Education at an international NGO, where she provided strategic leadership for a global portfolio of eight program countries across Asia and Africa.